Screening Workers with Affirmative Action: Two-Dimensional Screening Model

 \section{Two-Dimensional Screening Model}

 We consider a screening problem with one principal (she) and a continuum of agents (he).
 In this context, the principal is the company trying to design contracts for the workers (agents).
 An agent has a type $(\theta, j)$, where $\theta \in [0,1]$ represents the cost type of this agent, and $j \in \{N,T\}$ captures whether the agent belongs to the trait group ($j = T$) or not ($j = N$).
 The proportion of the trait group is $\pi_T$, and the proportion of the non-trait group is $1-\pi_T$.
 For a trait agent, whose type is $(\theta, T)$, the cost type $\theta$ is drawn from a CDF $F^T$, where we assume the PDF exists, and we denote it as $f^T$.
-Similarly, for a non-trait agent $(\theta, N)$, his cost type $\theta$ is drawn from another CDF $F^N$, with the PDF exists and is denoted as $f^N$.
+Similarly, for a non-trait agent $(\theta, N)$, his cost type $\theta$ is drawn from another CDF $F^N$, whose PDF exists and is denoted by $f^N$.
 We let $F^T$ and $F^N$ have the same support: $[0,1]$, which is a normalization.

 A contract is a pair $(w,q)$, a wage term and a production term.
 The production is captured by the quantity asked to produce, and we require both the wage term and the quantity to be nonnegative.
-Hence, an agent's payoff with contract $(w,q)$ being of type $\theta$ is
+Hence, the payoff of an agent of type $\theta$ from contract $(w,q)$ is